FrederikHartung/pokeRogueBot/README_changelog.md

 - fixed bug, that a status heal item is tried to be used as a revive item
 - fixed a bug in the loop detection, when to many eggs are hatched in a row
 - added more phases and reduced the default wait time between phases from 2000ms to 500ms
+- fixed a bug in the loop detection, when a fight takes to long

 ## 1.2
 - added log persistence to file system